-4 Conclusion and prospects for the future
+4. Conclusion and prospects for the future

-In this research, the change of land use in the Emscher Industrial Area in Germany and the Kitakyushu Industrial Area in Japan has been investigated.
-It was fond that in the 20 th century in both industrial areas due to the industrial developments, the city area and industrial area has expanded enormously.
+This research has investigated the change of land use in the Emscher Area in Germany and the Kitakyushu Industrial Area in Japan.
+It was fond that in both industrial areas the city area and industrial area has expanded enormously.
 This expansion has resulted in the destruction of large natural areas.
-Furthermore, an urban biotope network has been proposed for the Kurosaki Area in the city of Kitakyushu, similar as the urban biotope network been developed in the Emscher Industrial Area.
+Furthermore, an urban biotope network has been proposed for the Kurosaki Area, similar as the urban biotope network in the Emscher Area.
 By way of linking existing and increasing new green zones in the urban area into green belts on a regional scale, the approach of this Emscher urban biotope network can be seen as a solution for the regeneration of old industrial regions into ecological qualitative landscapes, and could serve as a possible solution for the ecological regeneration towards sustainable development of many ravaged industrial landscapes in Japan as well.

 In urban ecology, the concept of an integrated nature conservation strategy has become important.
 Germany has a long tradition of scientifically thorough mapping activities, with the ultimate goal of increasing the ecological value of the urban greenery.
 Around 200 towns and cities in Germany have carried out urban biotope mapping.
-In Japan, discussions about the subject of urban ecology have started at the end of the 20th century.
-However, nearly no cities have conducted urban biotope mapping.
+In Japan however, nearly no cities have conducted urban biotope mapping.
 Biotope mapping has become necessary in dense populated urban areas and must be carried out by an interdisciplinary group of geographers, biologists and environmental planners, among others.
 This research has shown the increasing necessity of urban biotope mapping as an instrument to avoid a further decrease of natural area in the city.
-In my following research, the investigation of the possibility of biotope mapping in the Kıtakyushu Industrial Area will be undertaken.
+In my following research, the investigation of the possibility of biotope mapping in the Kitakyushu Industrial Area will be undertaken.